Assessment and Accountability

 Keystone Exams are end–of-course assessments in designated content areas.
 The Keystone Exams serve two purposes: (1) high school accountability assessments

-for federal and state purposes, and (2) high school graduation requirements for students beginning with the class of 2017.
+for federal and state purposes, and (2) a component of the statewide high school graduation requirement for students beginning with the class of 2022.
 The Algebra I and Literature Keystone Exams include items

 written to the Assessment Anchors/Eligible Content aligned to the Pennsylvania Core Standards in Mathematics and English Language Arts.
 The Biology Keystone Exam includes items

 written to the Assessment Anchor/Eligible Content aligned to the enhanced Pennsylvania Academic Standards for Science.

 Federal Law requires annual assessment of English language proficiency for all English Learners.
 The state English Language Proficiency assessment aligns with Pennsylvania's core standards and the English Language Proficiency Standards and must measure progress on the attainment of English for each language domain, i.e., reading, writing, speaking and listening.

 The Pennsylvania Classroom Diagnostic Tools (CDT) is a set of online assessments, divided by content area, designed to provide diagnostic information in order to

 guide instruction and remediation.
 The CDT reporting system is fully integrated in the Standards Aligned System (SAS).
 It assists educators in supporting student academic strengths,

 and areas in need of improvement, by providing links to classroom resources.
 The diagnostic reports feature easy-to-follow links to targeted curricular resources and materials, including

 units and lesson plans found within the SAS system.
 The CDT is available to districts at no cost.